ruby-R53/VMerger/README.md

 transition.mp4
 03_workaccident.mp4
 outro.mp4
-WeeklyFunnyVideosCompilation.mp4
+WeeklyFunnyVideosCompilation.mp4=f
 ```
 The script then feeds that to FFmpeg, which will then merge all these videos
 into one, producing a file named `WeeklyFunnyVideosCompilation.mp4`.

 Now, to add labels to your videos, you can just append `=` to each entry and
-add the text for it:
+add the text for it, always remembering to surround them with single-quotes:
 ```
 intro.mp4
 01_cat_falling.mp4='Jumpscare'